lunatech-labs/lunatech-beginner-quarkus-course-v2/code/exercise_016_Dead_Letter_Queue_and_Stream_filtering/README.md

       mp.messaging.incoming.raw-price-updates-in.failure-strategy=dead-letter-queue
       mp.messaging.incoming.raw-price-updates-in.dead-letter-queue.value.serializer=io.quarkus.kafka.client.serialization.ObjectMapperSerializer

 * Restart the app, and observe that the stream works again (curl http://localhost:8080/prices), although now most of the times you end up with less than 7 updates per 5 seconds.
 The failures end up in the topic `dead-letter-topic-raw-price-updates-in`.
-You can easily inspect it with Conduktor.
+You can easily inspect it with the Kafka Dev UI - http://localhost:8080/q/dev-ui/io.quarkus.quarkus-kafka-client/topics

 Finally, we want to connect our React frontend to the cool new price-streaming feature.
 But before we do so, we have to make one more endpoint; that only streams prices for an individual product.